pexip/os-systemd/docs/ENVIRONMENT.md

 * `$SYSTEMD_OS_RELEASE` — if set, use this path instead of `/etc/os-release` or
   `/usr/lib/os-release`.
-When operating under some root (e.g. `systemctl --root=…`), the path is taken relative to the outside root.
+When operating under some root (e.g. `systemctl --root=…`), the path is prefixed with the root.
 Only useful for debugging.

 * `$SYSTEMD_FSTAB` — if set, use this path instead of `/etc/fstab`.
 Only useful
   for debugging.

 * `$SYSTEMD_SYSROOT_FSTAB` — if set, use this path instead of `/sysroot/etc/fstab`.
+Only useful for debugging `systemd-fstab-generator`.

+* `$SYSTEMD_SYSFS_CHECK` — takes a boolean.
+If set, overrides sysfs container detection that ignores `/dev/` entries in fstab.
 Only useful for debugging `systemd-fstab-generator`.

 * `$SYSTEMD_CRYPTTAB` — if set, use this path instead of `/etc/crypttab`.
 Only
   useful for debugging.
 Currently only supported by